Protestantism: Five solae

-All glory is due to God alone since salvation is accomplished solely through his will and action.
-The reformers believed that human beings—even saints canonized by the Catholic Church, the popes, and the ecclesiastical hierarchy—are not worthy of the glory.
+All glory is due to God and only God, given that salvation is accomplished solely through his will and action.
+The reformers believed that human beings—even saints canonized by the Catholic Church, the popes, and the remainder of the ecclesiastical hierarchy—are not worthy of glory.
+The Catholic teaching on worshiping and glorification (vs the mere respecting or loving) of those close to but other than god was perhaps oversimplified for this purpose.